 Learn To Skate Classes

-Basic 1/ Hockey 1: (ages 7-16) For Hockey Players and Figure Skaters.
+Basic 1: (ages 7-18) For Recreational skaters and/or Figure Skaters.
 Very beginner.
 Never been on the ice before.
 Bike or hockey helmet recommended.
 Skills to be taught: Sit on ice and stand up, march forward across the ice, forward 2-foot glide, Dip (touch your toes), Forward Swizzles (6-8 in a row), Backward wiggles (6-8 in a row), snowplow stop (1 foot or both), rocking horse (2-3 in a row), 2-foot hop in place, T pushes R and L with glides.
 Next level is Basic 2 ( for figure skaters) or Hockey 2 (for hockey players)

-Basic 2: (ages 7-16) For Figure Skaters.
-Must have passed Basic 1 or Snow Plow Sam 4 /Tot Hockey 4 class.
+Basic 2: (ages 7-18) Must have passed Basic 1 or Snow Plow Sam 4 class.
 Skills to be taught: Forward 1-foot glides (R & L), Backward two-foot glide, Backward swizzles 6-8 in a row, 2-foot turn forward to backward in place, Moving snowplow stop, Forward alternating 1/2 swizzle pumps in straight line (slalom-like pattern).
-The next level is a Basic 3 (for the Figure skaters) or a Hockey 3 (for the hockey players)
+The next level is a Basic 3 (for the Figure skaters) or a Hockey 2 (for the hockey players)

 TRY HOCKEY FOR FREE: (ages 4-10) For Hockey Players.
 These events will occur throughout the year.
 Please watch for the dates on the home page.
-The skater needs no prior experience on ice skates.
 You will need to sign up on-line and arrive 45 minutes early to the start time for getting the equipment to borrow.
 The children will experience full gear and hockey skates to play hockey for free.
 Contact Leo Mullin on the haymarketiceplex.com website for more information.

-LTPH: Learn To Play Hockey (ages 4-10) For Hockey Players.
-Must have passed Hockey 2 to register.** During the fall/winter/spring sessions, children ages 4-8 register through Capitals website and children ages 9-10 will register through haymarketiceplex.com website.
+LTPH: Learn To Play Hockey (ages 4-10 & ages 11-17) (ages 5-9 for Future Cap kids includes with it the free gear.
+Future Cap kids has only certain session per year, contact Leo Mullin) For Hockey Players.
+Must have passed Hockey 4 to register.** During the fall/winter/spring sessions, children ages 4-8 register through Capitals website and children ages 9-17 will register through haymarketiceplex.com website.
 Contact Leo Mullin on haymarketiceplex.com for more information.